Wednesday, 30 January 2013

 Sourdough starter is a living thing, with wants and needs and specific rights under federal and provincial law.
 To be precise, it's a community of microbes -- hence the term "culture" -- that eat various sugars and fart out carbonic gas.
 (Sorry; you asked.)
 The sugars come from the ground grains you put back in the pot each time you use some.
 Keep this up indefinitely and your little sea monkey civilisation will thrive indefinitely, humming happily along on the kitchen counter, where you will bond with it as with houseplants, pets, and children.
 The longer it survives, the better it will get; new yeasts will happen by and set up shop, resulting in more active, versatile starter.

 In any case, the starter must be fed at least once a week, even if that means throwing some starter out to make room.
 (This fact helps get me up and baking when I otherwise might slough off, because I hate wasting food.)
-The more you use it then the more you feed it, and the healthier it will become.
+The more you use it, the more you feed it, and the healthier it becomes.

 If however your starter goes too long without recycling, the yeast will suffer moral decay and the pot will be invaded by either a red bacterium or a grey mildew.
 They're both harmless, but they taste bad.
 To get rid of them, set aside a teaspoon of the cleanest starter you can rescue and throw the rest out.
 Then sterilise the pot (a thorough washing, followed by an overnight soak in a strong bleach solution), mix up a fresh batter, and inoculate it with the reserved starter.
 The yeast will then handily out-compete any intruders that come back aboard with it.